 When Myra first came to see me she listed her number one concern in all caps at the top of her intake form: PERIOD PROBLEMS.

-For as long as Myra could remember her periods had been incredibly long and heavy and made it impossible for her to leave her house or engage in anything fun at least one to two days out of every month.
+For as long as Myra could remember, she’d had incredibly long and heavy periods which made it impossible for her to leave her house or engage in anything fun at least one to two days out of every month.
 Her periods were painful.
 And like upwards of 20% of women, she was suffering from some severe cramping that was interfering with her daily activities.

 The only time she found relief from her period problems is when she was taking the birth control pill, but that came with its own set of problems, including depression and recurrent yeast infections.
 She was experiencing significant birth control side effects that were also interfering with her life.